kaiailan/TechChallengeApp/assignment/readme.md

     It will trigger the pipeline deploy the new changes to cloud again.
     So that the appdata will not be removed by the DB init task that created in the first run.

-# Todo
+## Todo
 1. Optimise the workflow in pipeline, support execute independant cfn templates in parrallel.
-2.  looking for a secure way to pass on the environment variables to AWS in pipeline other than input them manually.
+2. Looking for a secure way to pass on the environment variables to AWS in pipeline other than input them manually.
 3. DB initialization is not ideal, need to find another way to do it.
+4. Separate cleanup pipeline to destroy any stacks

-# Finally
+## Finally
 It's quite a project.
 I was enjoying the whole process of figuring it out.
 Any issues, please feel free to let me know.
 And thanks for your support.